hitokiri-mata/katacoda-courses/kubernetes-containers/go/intro.md

 - package a Go microservice in a container
 - run a Go microservice on Kubernetes

-> [Go](https://golang.org/) Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+> [Go](https://golang.org/) is an open source programming language that makes it easy to build simple, reliable, and efficient software.